 - The same month they signed Toni Braxton.
 Her tone of voice caught their ears.
 Babyface also loved the pain in her voice because it gave him more to work with for songwriting.

-- Toni Braxton was asked to sing “Love Should’ve Brought You Home” for Waiting to Exhale movie soundtrack with the song in the style of Anita Baker.
+- Toni Braxton was initially asked to sing “Love Should’ve Brought You Home” for the Waiting to Exhale movie soundtrack with the song in the style of Anita Baker.
 Anita said the song was not for her.
 Ended up working out well for Toni.
 Babyface acknowledges that sometimes things don’t go as planned and end up working out even better as they are supposed to.
 This generated millions of sales for their music label.

 - Reid thinks it’s great that indie artists have more platforms to distribute independently.
 At the same time at a major label there’s a team fighting for you even when you’re not hot at the moment.
 Doesn’t claim it’s better but definitely acknowledges the advantages.
 He did jokingly admit he has a bias since he owns a major label.